Outdoor Dog Ramp

 Lay the plywood on top.
 Line up the ends so they are even with the plywood and nail in place.
 You can use small nails or air nails.

-To give pup extra traction we purchased a cheap rug at Home Depot for $10, I made a dog paw stencil using the silhouette and just paper.
+To give pup extra traction we purchased a inexpensive rug at Home Depot for $10, I made a dog paw stencil using the silhouette and just paper.

 I then painted the dog paws onto the carpet with the same paint, giving it two coats.
 I then sprayed on some polyurethane in the hope of making the stenciling last longer with pups claws.